 A central concern is to educate the next generation of researchers early on, in order to raise awareness for the importance of RDM and equip them with the respective skills.
 NFDI Neuroscience is committed to supporting the incorporation of RDM education in local study programs.
 It also offers additional courses for RTGs or IRTGs upon request.

 This course, co-organized by members of NFDI Neuroscience, is addressed to excellent master and PhD students and young researchers who are interested in learning advanced techniques in data analytics and in getting hands-on experience in the analysis of electrophysiological data.
-For more information and registration, click here.
+For more information click here.

 We strive to have a comprehensive collection of courses offered on this website.
 Please share any courses you know of, so we can list them here.
 We highly appreciate your input.

 Neuroscientists require practical solutions in the form of robust methods, tools, and services, that enable collecting and efficiently managing data and metadata during the everyday data workflows in the laboratory.
 Therefore the goal is to build a community-centered process where scientists benefit from and contribute to improving the research data management infrastructure.
 NFDI Neuroscience aims to help researchers addressing their needs with existing solutions and to trigger and coordinate the development of new solutions where necessary.
 Community involvement on different levels will be essential for this process - from the contributions of individual researchers to the representation of large collaborative research projects and institutions.